EnergySage/pytest-quarantine/README.md

 ## Acknowledgements

 This project was initially generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) using the [cookiecutter-pytest-plugin](https://github.com/pytest-dev/cookiecutter-pytest-plugin) template.
 The layout and tooling has been heavily modified since then, but it was very helpful to start.

+The name was inspired by the [quarantine feature](https://confluence.atlassian.com/bamboo/quarantining-failing-tests-289276886.html) of the Bamboo CI/CD service.

+[Pros and Cons of Quarantined Tests](https://marklapierre.net/pros-cons-quarantined-tests/) is a good introduction to the concept (not related to this project).